 This is a better strategy than doing a random search in other search engines since it delivers more relevant results.

-I click on the articles in Google News that look relevant to my pitch about the Tesla model S study.
-I’m trying to find a very good fit, a reporter that is really interested in Tesla and new vs. used pricing.
+I click on the articles in Google News that look relevant to my pitch about the Tesla Model S study.
+I’m trying to find a perfect fit, a reporter interested in Tesla and new vs. used pricing.

 If it’s an article about Elon Musk’s statement about Tesla restoring electricity at a Puerto Rican children’s hospital, this is not a good fit.
 If it’s an article about Tesla’s recalls or Tesla’s business model, it’s also not relevant.

-Finally, if it’s an article that is older then 3 months or so, chances are it’s not relevant.
-I’m looking for something that was written recently, that is about Tesla’s pricing of used vs. new.
-It has to be very relevant; this is vital when you are doing PR for your business.
+Finally, if it’s an article older than 3+ months, chances are it’s not relevant.
+I’m looking for something recently written about Tesla’s pricing of used vs. new.
+It has to be very relevant; this is vital when doing PR for your business.

 Is it timely?
 Is it relevant?
 And is it interesting?
 Why would someone like you be interested in reading this?

 Again, we’ll take my startup, Grasswire, for example.
-Grasswire is an Internet newsroom that lets everyone fact-check and sorts social media content in real-time.
+Grasswire is an Internet newsroom that lets everyone fact-check and sort social media content in real time.
 But what does that mean?

 What Grasswire needs is an Internet newsroom.
 But what Ggrasswire is is a democratization of journalism and information.
 It’s turning over the power of governments and corporations to everyday people.
 It’s letting ordinary people control the information that determines how they see the world.